MegEngine/InferLLM/README.md

 cmake ..
 make
 ```
+GPU is disabled default, if you want to enable GPU, please use `cmake -DENABLE_GPU=ON ..` to enable GPU.
+Now only CUDA is supported, before use CUDA, please install CUDA toolkit first.

 #### Android cross compilation
 According to the cross compilation, you can use the pre-prepared tools/android_build.sh script.
 You need to install NDK in advance and configure the path of NDK to the NDK_ROOT environment variable.
 ```shell